SaraDavis1991/CS446-Summer22-PA1/README.md

 **General Instructions and Hints**:

 -Name files exactly as described in the documentation below.<br/> -All functions should match the assignment descriptions.
-Do not add parameters, change names, or return different values.
+Do not add parameters, change names, or return different values. <br/>
 -All output should match exactly what is in this document.
-If it does not match, it will not pass the autograder.
--When parts 1 and 2 are done, zip or tarball the specified files into a folder with the name <netid>_CS446_PA1.zip or  <netid>_CS446_PA1.tar.gz (for example sarad_CS446_PA1.tar.gz).<br/>
+If it does not match, it will not pass the autograder.<br/> -When parts 1 and 2 are done, zip or tarball the specified files into a folder with the name <netid>_CS446_PA1.zip or  <netid>_CS446_PA1.tar.gz (for example sarad_CS446_PA1.tar.gz).<br/>
 -All work should be done on a machine where you have sudoer permission. <br/>
 -All work should be your own. <br/>